 Many attorneys avoid being civil or diplomatic in their cases, as they want to zealously advocate for their client, but diplomacy can be an effective form of advocacy.
 While diplomacy is not a substitute for litigation skills, it does carry the following advantages:

-Diplomacy Doesn’t Change The Merits: As discussed in Weighing Legal Arguments, cases should be evaluated on their merits.
-Taking a diplomatic approach to the case will not change the merits of the case.
+Diplomacy Doesn’t Change The Merits: As discussed in Weighing Legal Arguments, cases are decided on their merits.
+A diplomatic approach does not weaken a strong case or strengthen a weak one.

 Diplomacy Increases Credibility: As discussed in the Means Of Persuasion, credibility is one of the most important means of persuasion.
-Being diplomatic will increase an attorney’s credibility with opposing counsel and the judge.
+Being diplomatic will increase an attorney’s credibility.

-Reduces Risk & Effort: In general attorneys like to reduce the risk of litigation, and avoid performing any unnecessary work.
-By discussing the issues in good faith an attorney can reduce the uncertainty and risk in a case by narrowing the issues (if there are less issues being litigated there is less risk).
-They can also decrease the work by avoiding unnecessary discovery, motions, and depositions that are not related to the issues currently being litigated.
+Reduces Risk & Effort: In general attorneys like to reduce the risk of litigation, and avoid doing unnecessary work.
+By discussing the issues in good faith an attorney can reduce the uncertainty and risk in a case by narrowing the issues (the less issues being litigated the less the risk).
+They can also decrease the work by avoiding unnecessary discovery, motions, and depositions by reducing the number of issues being litigated.

 Pick Better Issues To Litigate: By discussing the case in good faith you probably have a better understanding of the issues in dispute, and are in a better position to Pick Your Battles.